|

 and so forth.
 The focusing mechanism

-for just-in-time and
+for just-in-time

-statistical process control is Pareto analysis; the focusing system for
+and statistical process control is Pareto analysis; the focusing system for

 Theory of Constraints is the 5 focusing steps which we will describe in full

 in the page on process of change.
-Each
+Each of these

-system there is dependency and variation.
+dependency and variation.
+It is

-approaches far apart from many other business approaches.
-Have you ever seen a budget prepared with a
+Have you ever seen a budget prepared with a target goal +/- some

-I don’t think so.
-The variation
+so.
+The variation is there without

-is there without doubt, but it is not acknowledged.
-And if it is not acknowledged it can’t be
+doubt, but it is not acknowledged.
+And

-managed.
-In fact, we manage to try and
+if it is not acknowledged it can’t be managed.
+In fact, we manage to try and ignore it by

-away everywhere.
-If we have lots of
+everywhere.
+If we have lots of safety

-target goal – ever wondered why that doesn’t seem to happen?
+– ever wondered why that doesn’t seem to happen?
 It seems then that we never get to really

 know our true potential.
 Almost by default,